 The charge for Piano, Voice, Pipe Organ, and Violin covers two individual lessons of twenty-five minutes each a week.
-A charge of two and one-half dollars is made each semester for the use of a practice room.
+A charge of five dollars is made each semester for the use of a practice room.
 Extra practice is subject to special arrangement.